lacanoid/datalink/README.md

            recovery='YES', on_unlink='RESTORE'
      where table_name='sample_datalinks' and column_name='link';

-Currently, only the superuser can change link control options.
+If the datalink column already contains data when changing options then there are some limitiations.
-Also, the datalink column must not contain any data when changing options, so it is best to set them in advance.
+It is best to set options in advance, before storing any data.

 For further examples see [Datalink primer](https://github.com/lacanoid/datalink/blob/master/docs/primer.md).